cmtkdot/xdelo-app/docs/formatPostgresArray.md

 ## Description

-Utility function that properly formats JavaScript arrays for PostgreSQL compatibility, specifically for use with `jsonb[]` type parameters.
+Utility function that properly formats JavaScript arrays for PostgreSQL compatibility, specifically for use with `JSONB` type parameters.
 This function handles the conversion from JavaScript array representation to PostgreSQL array literal syntax.

 ## Parameters